chadhammond01/Azure_ELK_Project/README.md

 - **Heartbeat**:
 - **Packetbeat**:

-The playbook below installs the beats on the target hosts, setup as roles in Ansible
+The playbook below installs the beats on the target hosts, setup as roles in Ansible.
+See this **[README](Ansible)** for more info on roles.

 ```yaml
 # webserver.yml